balloob/react-sidebar/README.md

 Getting started
 -----------------
-React Sidebar does not keep track if it is open or not.
+React Sidebar does not keep track of whether it is open or not.
 This is done by the parent component.
 This is by design as it allows the parent component to make changes to the sidebar and main content based on the open/closed/docked state.
 An example could be to hide the "show menu" button from the main content when the sidebar is docked.

 Because React Sidebar can be toggled by dragging the sidebar into its open/closed position, you will have to pass in a `setOpen` method into the sidebar to control the open state in the parent.